samplchallenges/SAMPL-containers/tutorials/README.md

       REPOSITORY                      TAG       IMAGE ID       CREATED          SIZE
       adv-tutorial-base-test          latest    5cf75f044da5   15 minutes ago   1.04GB
       ```
-   * Determine the "IMAGE ID" of "adv-tutorial-base-test", in my case it was:  "5cf75f044da5"
+   * Determine the "IMAGE ID" of "adv-tutorial-base-test", in this case the ID was:  "5cf75f044da5"
    * Delete the docker image: `docker image rm [IMAGE ID]`

 ### 1.4: Download and prepare the command line programs Autodock Vina and MGL Tools executables for use in the docking container